Code-Institute-Submissions/wmolineros-Ireland-Self-Build_AugResub/README.md

 **Details to consider**: Mortage, Stages of Build, Type of home: Single story, Two story, 1.5 story, bedrooms, Kitchen, Living Areas, Utility, Bathrooms, Outdoor Finishings, Indoor Finishings, Garden, Gallery of previous experience

 ## Scope

 #### Irish first time buyer (future home owners)

 ## Structure

+Frontend Overview: The frontend was built using HTML and CSS.

 * The structure is designed in such a way to allow the user to view information on specific topics that are essentail to the build.
 The main advice is added to the middle of the home page.
 The user can therefore go directly to the specific topics view in the center of the home page or scroll down and view topics as you move through the page.